How to grow and care for Japanese maples

 How to care for Japanese maples

-Japanese maples are shallow rooted so avoid growing plants around its immediate growing area, as these can compete with your acer for water and nutrients.
+Japanese maples are easy to care for.
+They're shallow rooted so avoid growing plants around the immediate growing area, as these can compete with your acer for water and nutrients.

-Repot potted Japanese maples every two to three years.
-Apply a slow-release fertiliser every spring.
-In cooler regions in autumn, you may need to wrap your pot in fleece or bubble wrap to protect it from frost.
+Potted Japanese maples need additional care: apply a slow-release fertiliser every spring.
+In winter, in cooler regions, you may need to wrap your pot in fleece or bubble wrap to protect it from frost.

+Repot potted maples every two to three years.
 Find out more on when and how to repot your Japanese maple, in our Quick Tips video:

 How to propagate Japanese maples

 Japanese maples in pots can be susceptible to vine weevil attack.
-Repot using loam-based compost, ensureing no grubs remain around the rootball when replanting.
+Repot using loam-based compost, ensuring no grubs remain around the rootball when replanting.
 Add a thick layer of pebbles over the surface of the compost, to help prevent the female vine weevils from laying their eggs.

 Japanese maples may also be susceptible to horse chestnut scale insect, which does very little damage but looks unsightly.

-Advice for buying Japanese maples
+Advice on buying Japanese maples

 - There's an enormous range of Japanese maples to buy – spend time working out which one is right for you and your garden